 The creative will then produce a proposal, which evaluates what they want and what you’re able to offer for a set price.
 The job is funded securely through SoundBetter (via PayPal).

-Firstly, Spotify Canvas is the latest addition to SoundBetter.
-A new category of visual artists paired to music.
+Firstly, in SoundBetter Spotify Canvas is the latest addition.
+A new category of visual artists paired with music.

 Spotify Canvas is the looped visuals that accompany streaming tracks on Spotify.
 There are a host of metrics on why including these visuals can boost engagement.
 Notably, the fact that listeners are 145% more likely to share the track with friends or add it to their playlists (20%).